gsl-lite/gsl-lite/README.md

 - **`gsl_CONFIG_UNENFORCED_CONTRACTS_ELIDE` (default)**
   Define this macro to disable all runtime checking and evaluation of unenforced contracts and invariants. **This is the default.**

   Note that `gsl_FailFast()` calls are never elided.

 - **`gsl_CONFIG_UNENFORCED_CONTRACTS_ASSUME`**
   Define this macro to let the compiler assume that contracts expressed with `gsl_Expects()`, `gsl_Ensures()`, and `gsl_Assert()` that are not checked (due to definition of `gsl_CONFIG_CONTRACT_CHECKING_OFF`, `gsl_CONFIG_CONTRACT_CHECKING_EXPECTS_OFF`, `gsl_CONFIG_CONTRACT_CHECKING_ENSURES_OFF`, or `gsl_CONFIG_CONTRACT_CHECKING_ASSERT_OFF`) always hold true.
 This is expressed with compiler-specific intrinsics such as `__assume()`.
   Contracts expressed with `gsl_ExpectsDebug()`, `gsl_EnsuresDebug()`, `gsl_AssertDebug()` , `gsl_ExpectsAudit()`,
   `gsl_EnsuresAudit()`, and `gsl_AssertAudit()` which are not checked (due to definition of `NDEBUG` or one of the aforementioned macros) are discarded.

   Explicitly injecting the assumption that contracts hold true implies that violating contracts causes undefined behavior.
-This may give the compiler more opportunities for optimization, but it is usually dangerous and can have devastating consequences like all occurrences of undefined behavior.
+This may give the compiler more opportunities for optimization, but it is usually dangerous and, like all occurrences of undefined behavior, it can have devastating consequences.

   The use of compiler-specific "assume" intrinsics may lead to spurious runtime evaluation of contract expressions.
-Because *gsl-lite* implements contract checks with macros (rather than as a language feature as proposed by the C++2a Contracts proposal), it cannot reliably suppress runtime evaluation for all compilers.
+Because *gsl-lite* implements contract checks with macros (rather than as a language feature as in the C++2a Contracts proposal), it cannot reliably suppress runtime evaluation for all compilers.
 E.g., if the contract check fed to the "assume" intrinsic comprises a function call which is opaque to the compiler, many compilers will generate the runtime function call.
 Therefore, `gsl_Expects()`, `gsl_Ensures()`, and `gsl_Assert()` should be used only for conditions that can be proven side-effect-free by